brainstorm/ssh-stamp/README.md

 # SSH Stamp

+Sponsored by:

+![nlnet_zero_commons][nlnet_zero_commons]

 # ⚠️ WARNING: Pre-alpha PoC quality, DO NOT use in production.
 Currently contains highly unsafe business logic auth issues (both password and key management handlers need to be fixed).

-# ⚠️ WARNING: Do not file CVEs reports since deficiencies are very much known at this point in time and they'll be worked on soon as part of [the NLNet SSH-Stamp research and development grant][nlnet-grant] ;)
+# ⚠️ WARNING: Do not file CVEs reports since deficiencies are very much known at this point in time and they'll be worked on soon as part of [this NLNet SSH-Stamp research and development grant][nlnet-grant] ;)

 Expect panics, lost bytes on the UART and other tricky UX issues, we are working on it, pull-requests are accepted too!